 - Orbital radiotherapy.
-Orbital radiotherapy was once a common treatment for Graves' ophthalmopathy, but the benefits of the procedure aren't clear.
-Orbital radiotherapy uses targeted X-rays over the course of several days to destroy some of the tissue behind your eyes.
-Your doctor may recommend orbital radiotherapy if your eye problems are worsening and prescription corticosteroids alone aren't effective or well-tolerated.
+This was once a common treatment for this condition, but the benefits aren't clear.
+It uses targeted X-rays over the course of several days to destroy some of the tissue behind your eyes.
+Your doctor may recommend this if your eye problems are worsening and corticosteroids alone aren't effective or well tolerated.

 Lifestyle and home remedies

 If you have Graves' disease, make your mental and physical well-being a priority:

 - Eating well and exercising can enhance the improvement in some symptoms during treatment and help you feel better in general.
 For example, because your thyroid controls your metabolism, you may have a tendency to gain weight when the hyperthyroidism is corrected.
 Brittle bones also can occur with Graves' disease, and weight-bearing exercises can help maintain bone density.

 - Easing stress may be helpful, as stress may trigger or worsen Graves' disease.
 Listening to music, taking a warm bath or walking can help relax you and put you in a better frame of mind.
 Partner with your doctor to develop a plan that involves including good nutrition, exercise and relaxation into your daily routine.

 You'll probably see your primary care doctor first.
 You may be referred to a specialist in disorders of hormone function and the endocrine system (endocrinologist).
 If you have Graves' ophthalmopathy, your doctor may also recommend that you see a doctor who has trained in eye disorders (ophthalmologist).

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.